stat545ubc-2022/Mini_Data_Analysis_ChenruZhao/Milestone1/mini-project-1.md

 <!-------------------------- Start your work below ---------------------------->

-I will choose **apt\_buildings** and **vancouver\_trees** datasets.
-For apt\_buildings dataset, it has both rich categorical and numerical variables.
-Besides, the variables of apt\_buildings is easier to understand for me.
+I will choose **apt_buildings** and **vancouver_trees** datasets.
+For apt_buildings dataset, it has both rich categorical and numerical variables.
+Besides, the variables of apt_buildings is easier to understand for me.
 Hence, I think I can construct a variety of research questions based on its diverse data.
-For vancouver\_trees dataset, it has 146611 rows that is a really large dataset and I think a larger amount of data would give a more accurate answer to the question.
+For vancouver_trees dataset, it has 146611 rows that is a really large dataset and I think a larger amount of data would give a more accurate answer to the question.
 Furthermore, I’m currently live in Vancouver, so I’m more interested in the dataset that is close to my life.

 <!----------------------------------------------------------------------------->

-1.4 Time for the final decision\!
+1.4 Time for the final decision!
 Going back to the beginning, it’s important to have an *end goal* in mind.
 For example, if I had chosen the `titanic` dataset for my project, I might’ve wanted to explore the relationship between survival and other variables.
 Try to think of 1 research question that you would want to answer with each dataset.
-Note them down below, and make your final choice based on what seems more interesting to you\!
+Note them down below, and make your final choice based on what seems more interesting to you!

 <!-------------------------- Start your work below ---------------------------->

-For apt\_buildings dataset, my research question is whether the type of heating in the apartment changes with the year the house was built?
+For apt_buildings dataset, my research question is whether the type of heating in the apartment changes with the year the house was built?

-For vancouver\_trees dataset, my research question is what is the relationship between the height of tree and the year it was planted?
+For vancouver_trees dataset, my research question is what is the relationship between the height of tree and the year it was planted?
 Will a tree with a bigger year be higher?

-My final decision is **vancouver\_trees** dataset, because I’m more interested in the situation of tree in Vancouver.
+My final decision is **vancouver_trees** dataset, because I’m more interested in the situation of tree in Vancouver.
 <!----------------------------------------------------------------------------->